Kubernetes Course Labs

 kubectl get pods -o wide whoami

-The sleep Pod container has cURL installed, which you can use to make a request to the HTTP server in the whoami Pod:
+The sleep Pod container has cURL installed, which you can use to make a request to the HTTP server in the whoami Pod.
+We'll store the IP address in a variable to make the commands easier:

-The output is the response from the whoami server - it includes the hostname and IP addresses
+The output is the response from the HTTP server running in the whoami Pod - it includes the hostname and IP addresses

 Lab

 Pods are an abstraction over containers.
-They wrap the container and monitor it - if it exits the Pod restarts, creating a new container to keep your app running.
+They wrap the container and monitor it - if the app crashes the Pod restarts, creating a new container to keep your app running.
 This is the first layer of high-availability Kubernetes provides.

 You can see this in action with a badly-configured app, where the container keeps exiting.
 Write your own Pod spec to run a container from the Docker Hub image courselabs/bad-sleep.
 Deploy your spec and watch the Pod - what happens after about 30 seconds?
 And after a couple of minutes?

-Kubernetes will keep trying to make the Pod work, so you'll want to remove it when you're done.
+Kubernetes will keep trying to make the Pod work, so you can remove it when you're done.

 Stuck?
 Try hints or check the solution.